Ephibbs/stackdb/README.md

 2. Create a snapshot of the index itself to avoid rebuilding on startup
 3. Create an abstract class for DistanceMetric and use in all Index classes, add euclidean, cosine
 4. The WAL could push to a Kafka service for performance and data replication if extended to a cluster
+5. Add async to methods that interface with storage for persistence